Alba Orthodontics Answers Your Common Orthodontic Questions

 Dr. Jeff Alba and Dr. Fred Alba from Alba Orthodontics have achieved this specialization and are active members of AAO.

-The American Association of Orthodontists recommends that children first visit an orthodontist around the age of seven.
+The American Association of Orthodontists and the Drs.
+Alba recommend that children first visit an orthodontist around the age of seven.
 By this age, most Mechanicsburg area children have several permanent teeth that have erupted, letting us evaluate their orthodontic needs.

 By this age, Drs.
 Alba can spot subtle problems with jaw growth and emerging teeth while some baby teeth are still present.